 No matter how you decide to mix and match the veggies in your stir-fry, if you follow this recipe it is sure to be a hit!

-And if you would like to see tips on how to use a cast iron wok, check out this blog post on Wok Cooking Tips.
+And if you would like to have some more ideas of how to use a cast iron wok, check out this blog post on cast iron wok recipes.